speedskater1610/speedskater1610/README.md

 ## Open-Source Contributions
 - [QuickJS](https://github.com/quickjs-ng/quickjs) – contributed documentation and code
 - More coming soon!
-Just getting started with open-source
+Just getting started with open-source. if you want help on a open source project you can contact me.

 ## Finished Projects
 - [Raycasting Engine in C](https://github.com/speedskater1610/rawcasting-engine-in-C)